elixir-marine/mmg-cluster-setup/README.md

 - Prepare, validate and run processing software on the cluster.
 - Deprovision existing cluster, cleanup everything.
 - Vast amount of logging/debugging information displayed and saved into text files.
-- Display information such as quota/overview, how much time it has taken to run a procedure, etc.
+- Display information such as quota/overview, how much time it has taken to run a procedure, etc; and store all this output in logs.
 - For more info, see "Commands" and "Algorithm Details" below.

 |

 Current limitations / 2-be-done in the future:
-- The use of anti-affinity groups is disabled until it is implemented in Ansible 2.2.
 - Only 1 bastion/cluster can exist per time.
 - META-pipe assembly step is not available yet.
 - When the processing software is launched on the cluster, the tool will print all its output, until the user presses Ctrl+C. To stop the sw, user must launch the tool again to run the stop command.
 And to continue watching the sw output after Ctrl+C, the user must stop and re-launch the sw.